Not filing Form 5472 costs $25,000 per year. We file it for $299.

 What is the penalty for not filing Form 5472?

 The penalty is $25,000 per form, per year, per entity, under IRC section 6038A(d).
 There is no maximum cap and no statute of limitations.
-An extra $25,000 accrues every 30 days after the IRS issues a notice and the form stays unfiled.
+If the failure continues more than 90 days after IRS notification, an extra $25,000 applies for each 30-day period.

 Form 5472 carries one of the harshest information-return penalties in the US tax code.
 The base penalty is $25,000 for each form not filed, filed late, or filed substantially incomplete.
 Because there is no statute of limitations on an unfiled information return, a year you missed five years ago can still be assessed today.